-- Also mentioned in Soul Music.
+- Mentioned in Soul Music.
 Susan is always picked last despite her very patiently telling everyone what a great player she is and how much sense it would make for them to pick her (and actually being right).
 She can't quite figure out why they don't catch on.

-- A non-sports example in Mort: At the hiring fair, Mort is still waiting to be apprenticed at midnight, long after the walleyed kid with the stoop has been chosen by the local begger.
+- In Mort, at the hiring fair, the title character is still waiting to be apprenticed at midnight, long after the walleyed kid with the stoop has been chosen by the local beggar.